Cygraph/MinMax/README.md

 The provided event object contains informations about the resizing process.
 For instance orientation, aspectratio, scope, scope index and change.

 MinMax can infix the coresponding label in a responsive url.
 Example: "images/myimg_sm.png" after "up" event: "images/myimg_md.png".
+Underscore is the default separator.